mfrasca/ecto/guides/howtos/Navigating Relations.md

 Botany.Repo.update_all(q, [])
 ```

+It is worthwhile to have a look at the SQL statement produced by Ecto.

+Now that we have established the link plant.accession_id->accession.id (and copied the trailing
-After establishing the link p.accession_id->a.id, we can use it to migrate the remaining fields
+plant name to the new plant.code field), we can migrate the remaining fields of the old plant
-of the previous plant table:
+table to the new accession table:

 ```
     q = from(a in "accession",